 Frequently Asked Questions

 You sure can!
-That’s one of the best things about this easy breakfast.
 Make the egg and sausage sandwiches ahead of time and skip the baking step.
 Keep the sliders wrapped in plastic wrap in the refrigerator.
 When you’re ready to serve, remove them from the fridge 30 to 60 minutes before baking.
-See how to freeze them below.
+See how to freeze them above.

 Instead of individual patties, you can bake them all together in the oven instead.
-Just press the all-natural sausage into a 10×7″ pan and bake at 350 degrees for 25 minutes.
-Then, lay the one giant sausage patty on top of Hawaiian rolls—EASY!
+Just press the all-natural sausage into a 10×7″ pan and bake at 350° F (175° C) for 25 minutes.
+Then, lay the one giant sausage patty on top of Hawaiian rolls, EASY!

-Don’t overcook your eggs or your sausage, remember that it will spend time in the oven which will finish the cooking process.
+Don’t overcook your eggs or sausage.
+Remember that they will spend time in the oven, finishing the cooking process.

 More Breakfast Ideas